Ublec01d/rowan.wtf/README.md

-website for rowan.wtf <br>
+source for rowan.wtf <br>
-used for some tools and testing purposes.
+site used for some tools and testing.<br>

-You can contact me through the Discussions section.
+You can contact me through the discussions section.